waqaarkhan92/swiftlead/docs/UI_Inventory_v2.5.1_10of10.md

 - **One-Click Training:** Convert any real interaction into training example with single tap
 - **Performance Trends:** Visual trends showing AI improvement over time
 - **Smart Suggestions:** AI suggests which FAQs to add based on common questions
-- **A/B Testing:** Test different AI tones or responses to see which performs better
 - **Escalation Analytics:** Understand why AI escalated conversations to human
 - **Feedback Loop:** Mark AI responses as good/bad to improve learning
 - **Context Preview:** See full conversation context when reviewing AI interactions